smaclell/smaclell.github.io/_drafts/essential-configuration.md

 5. Which host should be running the new virtual machine?
 6. etc.

-You might be able to skip some of the later options but doing so limits the control your operators may want.
-The ability to choose these options makes the system more powerful but comes at a cost when configuring the application and any future maintenance on the code.
+You might be able to skip some of the later options, but doing so limits the control your operators may want.
+The ability to choose these options makes the system more powerful, but comes at a cost when configuring the application and any future maintenance on the code.

 This was the exact problem we faced when we built Machinator,
 <sup id="essential-configuration-reverse-note-1"><a href="#essential-configuration-note-1">1</a></sup> a service that creates virtual
 machines.
-We could either have users provide all of this information through the API or hide it as configuration within the system but would be unable to eliminate any of this configuration.
+We could either have users provide all of this information through the API or hide it as configuration within the system, but would be unable to eliminate any of this configuration.
 From these initial pieces of required information we determined what our essential configuration needed to be for the operation we wanted to accomplish.